 How is the word pronounced?
 Listen below

-The Maya name for the pizote is Chi’ik or Ch’we, but the Lacandon Maya call it Ts’uts’u.
+The Mayan name for the pizote is Chi’ik or Ch’we, but the Lacandon Maya call it Ts’uts’u.

-It can be found in wooded areas all over Central America.
+The pizote can be found in wet tropical forests and scrubland all over Central America.
 It weighs about 4-6 kg and the average length of an adult, from tail to nose, is about 110 cm.
+Their tail is generally equal in length to their body.

 Although, they are mostly found on the ground foraging, pizotes can easily climb trees where their tail is used for balance very much like squirrels.